ISO 14064-1 fact sheet

 What is/are the target(s) of the approach?

 Standards 14064-1 & 14069 are intended for organisations.
-The approach primarily benefits governments, businesses and investors, as well as stakeholders around the world.
+The approach primarily benefits governments, companies, and investors, as well as stakeholders worldwide.

 Does the approach rely on a shared scientific basis?

-ISO standards are based on exchanges between experts from various sectors.
-The creation of a standard is the result of a long consultation period, allowing standards to be grounded in field practices.
-The approach itself is neutral, meaning that ISO 14064-1 can be applied in the specific context of an organisation without conflict with other GHG management programmes.
+ISO standards are based on exchanges between experts from diverse sectors.
+The creation of a standard results from a long consultation period, allowing standards to be grounded in field practices.
+The approach itself is neutral, meaning ISO 14064-1 can be applied in an organisation's specific context without conflict with other GHG management programmes.

 ISO 14064-1 accounts for the following gases: CO2, CH4, N2O, NF3, SF6, and other GHG groups such as HFCs and PFCs in tonnes of CO2e, as well as direct GHG removals.

 Standards 14064-1 & 14069 rely on the latest IPCC GWPs.
-If an organisation chooses not to use the most recent GWPs, a justification must be provided to explain this choice.
+If an organisation chooses not to use the most recent GWPs, a justification must be provided to explain that choice.

 Does the approach rely on a specific methodology?